Social, economic and political forces have persuaded many families to commit to more meaningful travel since the pandemic pause.

 Kentucky, Where Louisville Steps up to the Plate

 One of the city’s top attractions and home of the baseball bat is the Louisville Slugger Museum & Factory.
-A new interactive show follows the discovery of a Black baseball team which had fallen between the cracks of history.
-Explore the museum’s journey from receiving rare photos of the mysterious team, to identifying a long-gone bourbon factory behind their playing field, to learning that, in 1908, the Louisville Courier-Journal called the team — known as the Louisville Unions — the “best colored team in the South.”
-Tour the exhibit and learn more about Black teams by reserving advance tickets to the museum.
+An interactive show follows the discovery of a Black baseball team which had fallen between the cracks of history.
+The exhibit chronicles the museum’s journey after receiving rare photos of the mysterious team.
+Experts identified a long-gone bourbon factory visible behind the team’s playing field.
+Eventually, they learned that in 1908, the Louisville Courier-Journal called the Louisville Unions the “best colored team in the South.”

 Louisville is also well known for another sport, horse racing.
 Located by the famous Churchill Downs race course, the Kentucky Derby Museum has told the story of Black Americans’ role in horse racing since 1993.
 This year, the exhibit “African Americans in Thoroughbred Racing” will be enlarged and updated.
 Don’t miss the live tour, “Proud of My Calling,” that explores the careers of trainers and jockeys of colors.

-Louisville Tourism is coordinating these new Black history attractions into three visitor itineraries for those who have 24 to 72 hours to experience Bourbon City’s Black heritage.
+Louisville Tourism coordinates these new Black history attractions into three visitor itineraries.
+Allow 24 to 72 hours to experience a dive into Bourbon City’s Black heritage.

 The Amistad in Connecticut

-Watch the 1997 Steven Spielberg film “Amistad” before heading to New Haven, where a replica of the infamous slave ship is moored.
-The original Spanish slave ship known as La Amistad was sailing to Cuba in 1839 with 53 kidnapped Africans aboard, when they mutinied and changed course to freedom.
-The ship was captured off the coast of New Haven, where the slaves were imprisoned on charges of mutiny, murder and piracy.
+Watch the 1997 Steven Spielberg film “Amistad” then visit a replica of the infamous slave ship moored in New Haven.
+In 1839, the original Spanish slave ship known as La Amistad was sailing to Cuba.
+All 53 kidnapped Africans aboard mutinied and they changed course to freedom.
+The ship was finally captured off the coast of New Haven.
+All the slaves onboard were imprisoned on charges of mutiny, murder and piracy.

 After several legal battles, former President John Quincy Adams argued their case before the Supreme Court and won their freedom.
 The Amistad Memorial is one of the few stops in New Haven from the CT Freedom Trail.
-The Amistad replica, built at the Mystic Seaport Museum, is used for educational programming and spends summers at Mystic Seaport, where it can be toured.
+The Amistad replica, built at the Mystic Seaport Museum, is used for educational programming.
+Tour it during summer at Mystic Seaport.

 Arts and Resistance in St. Louis

-An important part of Chattanooga’s Black history is the Big Nine, the Black downtown neighborhood packed with music clubs, shops and restaurants.
-When 9th Street was renamed Martin Luther King Blvd. it became the MLK District; a new mural at the site is intended to spur revitalization.
+An important part of Chattanooga’s Black history is the Big Nine.
+This Black downtown neighborhood is packed with music clubs, shops and restaurants.
+When 9th Street was renamed Martin Luther King Blvd. it became the MLK District, a target for revitalization.

 Among the many Big9 performers who appeared along 9th Street was the newcomer and later Blues star, Bessie Smith.
-As part of the Center’s renovation, families will find the “Bessie Smith: Empress of the Blues” exhibit augmented with new displays about other Chattanoogan stars like Usher, Samuel L. Jackson and Russell Goode.
+Look for the “Bessie Smith: Empress of the Blues” exhibit augmented with new displays about other Chattanoogan stars like Usher, Samuel L Jackson and Russell Goode.

 You can do it on your own or with the help of tour companies.
-For example, expert guidance is already available from The Travel Corporation, whose tours include “Make Travel Matter Experiences” and partnerships with their not-for-profit The TreadRight Foundation.
-For 2021, Contiki Tours calling on New York and Los Angeles will visit TreadRight partners who support marginalized communities and fight food insecurity by growing fresh produce.
+For example, expert guidance is already available from The Travel Corporation.
+Their guided tours include “Make Travel Matter Experiences” and partnerships with their not-for-profit The TreadRight Foundation.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.